-Long story short, a lot can go wrong and experts definitely don't recommend that you highlight your hair yourself.
-But with that being said, if you've already made up your mind that you're giving this a try, we want you to at least do it as safely as possible.
-Since experts agree that it isn't safe for those who want to lighten all of their hair more than two shades at home, this tutorial will focus on how those with existing highlights (or hair color in the blonde family) can touch-up their color by highlighting only where the hair parts and the pieces that frame the face.
-So without further ado, ahead find a step-by-step guide to highlighting your hair at home; just proceed with caution and bear our warnings in mind.
+Even though a lot can go wrong, if you've already made up your mind that you're giving to give at-home highlights a try, we want you to at least do it as safely as possible.
+Since experts agree that it isn't safe for those who want to lighten all of their hair more than two shades at home, we're going to focus on how those with existing highlights (or hair color in the blonde family) can touch up their color by highlighting only where the hair parts and the pieces that frame the face.

 Meet the Expert